Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

   * Navigate to the `Define Policy Set` Step definition and remove the policy definition file name from the `deployTemplates` array parameter
   * Navigate to the `Assign Policy Set` Step definition and remove the policy assignment file name from the `deployTemplates` array parameter

 > Automation does not remove an existing policy set assignment.
-Removing the policy set assignment from the Azure DevOps pipeline ensures that the policy assignment is no longer created.
+Removing the policy set assignment from the Azure DevOps pipeline ensures that it's no longer created.
 Any existing policy set assignments must be deleted manually.

 #### **Step 4: Remove custom policy set assignment's IAM assignments**